Steffield/DayPlanner/README.md

 It displays standard business hours (8:00am to 6:00pm) and each time slot represents one hour and contains the following:

-The time
+-The time

-A field to hold user input
+-A field to hold user input

-A save button
+-A save button

+-A button that clears all to dos

 Clicking on the save button will store the time and user input in localStorage.